-In 1861, when the Civil War began, the government, not wanting to recognize Confederate leaders, changed the name of the post to Fort Lyon in honor of General Nathaniel Lyon, killed at the Battle of Wilson’s Creek, Missouri on August 10, 1861.
+In 1861, when the Civil War began, the government, not wanting to recognize Confederate leaders, changed the name of the post to Fort Lyon in honor of General Nathaniel Lyon, killed at the Battle of Wilson’s Creek, Missouri, on August 10, 1861.

 In 1862, the fort’s garrison marched into New Mexico and helped defeat a Confederate force from Texas in the Battle of Glorieta Pass.
-During the rest of the Civil War the post was the principal guardian of the Mountain Branch of the Santa Fe Trail.
-Cooperating with detachments from Fort Larned, Kansas and Fort Union, New Mexico, its troops escorted traffic along the upper reaches of the Arkansas River to Raton Pass.
+During the rest of the Civil War, the post was the principal guardian of the Mountain Branch of the Santa Fe Trail.
+Cooperating with detachments from Fort Larned, Kansas, and Fort Union, New Mexico, its troops escorted traffic along the upper reaches of the Arkansas River to Raton Pass.

 The fort was also involved with the uprising of Southern Cheyenne and Arapaho in Colorado that reached a climax in 1864.
 Three years before, a few chiefs, pacified by Colonel Edwin V. Sumner’s 1857 campaign, had concluded the Treaty of Fort Wise.
-Guaranteeing peace along the Santa Fe Trail and in the region, they relinquished all the territory assigned to their tribes by the Fort Laramie Treaty of 1851 and promised to settle on a reservations.
+Guaranteeing peace along the Santa Fe Trail and in the region, they relinquished all the territory assigned to their tribes by the Fort Laramie Treaty of 1851 and promised to settle on reservations.
 But, most of the other chiefs, refusing to be bound by the treaty, kept on hunting buffalo between the Platte and the Arkansas Rivers.

 During the summer of 1867, because of frequent flooding of the Arkansas River, unhealthful conditions, and the decreasing supply of timber, the Army relocated the fort 20 miles upstream and re-designated it as Fort Lyon No. 2.
-For a time; however, a Kansas City-Santa Fe stage line used the dirt-roofed stone buildings at the first Fort Lyon as a stage station.
+For a time, however, a Kansas City-Santa Fe stage line used the dirt-roofed stone buildings at the first Fort Lyon as a stage station.
 Later, the old post was burned by angry Indians.

 The new Fort Lyon was also located on the Arkansas River, on a bluff about two miles below the mouth of the Purgatoire River east of present-day Las Animas, Colorado.

-On May 23, 1868, famous Indian scout, trapper, guide and former U.S. Army General, Kit Carson, died at Fort Lyon.
+On May 23, 1868, famous Indian scout, trapper, guide, and former U.S. Army General, Kit Carson, died at Fort Lyon.
 In 1867, he had resigned his commission in the army and moved his family to Boggsville, Colorado, about three miles south of Fort Lyon, as he had been appointed Superintendent of Indian affairs for the Colorado Territory.

-The “new” Fort Lyon was abandoned by the U.S. Army in 1897, but was taken over in 1906 by the U.S. Navy, who opened a tuberculosis hospital, which was used until 1922.
+The “new” Fort Lyon was abandoned by the U.S. Army in 1897 but was taken over in 1906 by the U.S. Navy, who opened a tuberculosis hospital, which was used until 1922.

 In 1930, the grounds were turned over to the Veterans Administration for use as a hospital.
-During this time, some of the various adobe and stone structures were remodeled but continued to be used by the Veterans Administration, including the commissary building, several officers quarters, storehouses, and the commanding officer’s residence.
+During this time, some of the various adobe and stone structures were remodeled but continued to be used by the Veterans Administration, including the commissary building, several officers’ quarters, storehouses, and the commanding officer’s residence.